bopagec/oracle-vending-machine/README.md

 ## Assumptions
 * VendingMachine supports only for UK money denominations.
-* Only 1 vending machine is installed, at the moment vending will be destroyed and re-initiated when a vending machine is created.
+* Only 1 vending machine is installed.
+We must rerun the application if we want to install a new vending machine
 * Customer should insert arrays of coins to vend an item.
 If not enough money is inserted coins will be ejected and customer should reinsert correctly.
 * Vending Machine denominations cash float and min coin count can be changed from the property file.
 * When the Vending Machine is created it will break down denominations equally.